ruilisi/pangu.js/README.md

 This library provides React components and an API to format dates, numbers, and strings, including pluralization and handling translations.

+Note: some new API were called by new version of formatjs source code, but X5 core broswer crash when everytime these two method executed.
+If you want to use X5 core browser, please downgrade react-intl to below 3.0.

 ```
 <IntlProvider locale={locale} messages={localeData[locale]}>
   <Provider store={store}>